Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/t_beam_supreme/t_beam_supreme_hw.md

 > the sensor power supply must be connected to DC1.
 If connected to other LDOs
 > the power must be turned on before accessing the sensor I2C bus
 > otherwise, the I2C access will fail or freeze.
 >
+> The QMC6310U and QMC6310N use different device addresses: QMC6310U (0x1C) and QMC6310N (0x3C).
+> The SH1106 uses either device address 0x3C or 0x3D.
+If using the QMC6310U version, the device address is 0x3C; if using the QMC6310N version, the device address is 0x3D.
+>

 ### BME280 Address